CodeKommissar/The-WebDev-Blog/content/html/text.md

 this is going to be an easy challenge for you:

-1. Create a paragraph in the body of your HTML document, that says your name, your age and your favorite food.
+1. Create a paragraph in the body of your HTML document, that says your name, your age and a random fact about yourself.

 It should look like this (but with your own information):